tuanhdao/MEDLabSocial/README.md

 	- Stop bits: Set to 1.
 Stop bits sent at the end of every character allow the receiving signal hardware to detect the end of a character and to resynchronize with the character stream.
 Electronic devices usually use 1 stop bit.

 **How to Edit the Task to Send Triggers through the Serial Port**
-- First, you must successfully set up a serial port within your task computer and connect it with your EEG data collection computer/
+- First, you must successfully set up a serial port within your task computer and connect it with your EEG data collection computer/ data collection software.
-- After setting the system up successfully, determine the correct serial port address.
+- After setting the system up successfully, you should determine the correct serial port address.
 You can do this by opening the Device Manager (for Windows computers) > Ports (COM & LPT).
 Note the name of the port (should be COM1, COM2, COM3).
 You can also find this in Presentation by selecting Settings > Port > Add
+Output Port > find out the name of the port by clicking on the drop down menu.
-- For each round, make the following changes:
+- For each round, make the following changes in each routine:
 	- Player_voting_style routine:
 		- Disable the parallel port component (named ptp_trigger_1, ptp_trigger_2, etc.) by clicking on the component > Testing > click on "Disable Component."
-You can also delete this component.
+You can also delete this component altogether.
+  		- Setting up triggers to be sent when participant votes:
-  		- Create a new serial port component (name it ptp_trigger_s1, ptp_trigger_s2, etc. for easy recognition) by selecting "Serial Beta" in Components > I/O.
+                  - Create a new serial port component (name it ptp_trigger_s1, ptp_trigger_s2, etc. for easy recognition) by selecting "Serial Beta" in the menu on the left labeled Components and choose the I/O tab.
-    			- In this serial port component, set the start to be condition instead of time, and type in $click_real_1 == STARTED.
+    			- In this serial port component, set the start of the component to be condition instead of time, and type in $click_real_1 == STARTED (including the $).
+                        - Set the duration of the component to be 0.01 s.
+                        - Set the start value to be blank.
+                        - Set the stop value to be $chr(0).
+The stop value is what the serial port will be reset to after a trigger code is done sending.
+The serial component in PsychoPy Builder mode automatically converts start and stop values to byted using bytes(), so if you want to set specific numerical values, you must use $chr() or $str.encode () (chr takes numbers and str.encode takes a string).
-  		- Move vote_trig code component
+  		        - Move vote_trig code component to reside above the new serial component.
+                        - Edit the method to send trigger coded in the vote_trig component by replacing .setData(an integer) with .write(bytes(chr()), 'utf8').

 ## 6. Output Interpretation